Why does WebRTC need a dedicated subsystem for connecting? #

 STUN Binding Response uses a

 XOR-MAPPED-ADDRESS (0x0020).
-This attribute contains an IP/Port.
-This is the IP/Port of the NAT Mapping that is created!
+This attribute contains an IP and port.
+This is the IP and port of the NAT mapping that is created!

 Create a NAT Mapping #

 Creating a NAT mapping using STUN just takes sending one request!
 You send a

 STUN Binding Request to the STUN Server.
 The STUN Server then responds with a

 Mapped Address is how the STUN Server sees you and is your

 Mapped Address is what you would share if you wanted someone to send packets to you.